fruitTheory/M6502/README.md

 ## Features

 - Full emulation of the legal CPU opcodes
-- Emulation of primary system components
+- Emulation of primary system components and I/O
-- Support for basic input/output
+- Support for NROM games, non memory-mapped

 ### Prerequisites